 2. Set Your Schedule and Routine

 Establishing a routine can facilitate a sense of normalcy even in abnormal times.
-It’s easier for your mind and body to acclimate to a consistent sleep schedule
+It’s easier for your mind and body to acclimate to a consistent sleep schedule.
+When your sleep schedule is irregular, your body finds it a lot more difficult to fall asleep at the appropriate time.

 3. Stay Active

-It’s easy to overlook exercise with everything happening in the world, but regular daily activity has numerous important benefits, including for sleep.
+It’s easy to overlook exercise with everything happening in the world, but regular daily activity has numerous important benefits, including improving your sleep.

 4. Watch What You Eat and Drink